Isabel Martinez (artist): Early life and education

-In 1986, she attended Los Angeles City College to learn English and partake in the art curriculum.
+Martinez was born in Alpoyeca, Guerrero, Mexico.
+She immigrated to the United States in the 1980's for better opportunities.
+In 1986, she attended Los Angeles City College to study English and enroll in art courses.
+She later earned a Bachelor of Fine Arts from La Escuela Nacional de Artes Plasticas, Mexico City.
 She then earned both a Masters in Fine Arts and a Single Subject Art Credential from California State University, Los Angeles, which allowed her to teach art at an elementary level.
-Additionally, she has received a Bachelors of Fine Arts from La Escuela Nacional de Artes Plasticas, Mexico City.